What makes for greatness in a book of fiction? Maybe this is a question impossible to answer for currently published

 I did read a book some time ago that I thought was the greatest I have read in a very long while (counting some classics).
 I will bet on its being among the rare few that can stand the test of time.
-The book is Shadow of the Wind, originally written in Spanish by Carlos Ruiz Zafón and first published in English in 2001.
+The book is The The Shadow of the Wind, originally written in Spanish by Carlos Ruiz Zafón and first published in English in 2001.

 I’m convinced that a large part of what is memorable and great about Shadow lies in four words, “Cemetery of Forgotten Books.”
 With these words, Zafón created a seductive idea, using them as the name of a physical, palpable entity, a place.

 The label is quite evocative and so unique that if words (or the idea they represent) could be iconic, this name would do it for Shadow of the Wind.
 It reeks of meaning and pathos in its allusion to oblivion, death, and endings, not only of people and places, but also of books.
 An allusion that, to writers, could and probably does, spell our own fate.
 For, how many of us can actually trounce time and live on in our creations?

 In Shadow, the Cemetery of Forgotten Books is where the story begins but is also where it ends.
 Dust onto dust.
 The fate of our words.